Cloud Topics

 With the continued growth of the digital economy, businesses have had to develop new strategies and processes that embrace the way consumers do research, interact with companies, and purchase goods and services.
 E-commerce businesses have been pushed to enhance their services and ensure they’re providing consumers with exactly what they’re looking for.

 Brick-and-mortar businesses that may not have thought twice about online presence now find themselves embracing online digital strategies and processes due to the expansion of the digital economy.
-Since consumers have changed the ways they shop and seek information, these businesses have had to pivot the way they interact with these consumers.
-To become more digital-friendly, businesses may need to focus on:
+To become more nimble and effective, digital-friendly, businesses may need to focus on: